Last Updated on July 25, 2022 by Cheryl Moreo

 Aran: Aran weight yarn is slightly larger than worsted weight.
 It is sometimes called heavy worsted.
 (Aran weight yarn and Aran sweaters are not the same things.)

 Worsted and Aran aren’t exactly interchangeable.
-If you decide to substitute Aran yarn in a pattern, making a gauge swatch is a must.
+Therefore, making a gauge swatch is necessary if you substitute Aran yarn in a pattern.

-Both Worsted and Aran yarn for very versatile.
-Use worsted or Aran for sweaters, blankets, hats, scarves, and mittens.
+Both Worsted and Aran weight yarn are very versatile for various projects.
+Use worsted or Aran yarn weight for sweaters, blankets, hats, scarves, and mittens.
 Aran weight is especially perfect for warmer items.

 Choose a bulky weight yarn for cozy blankets, warm sweaters, or quick-to-finish accessories.